-In the event that any private key is transported from one cryptographic module to another, the private key must be protected using a FIPS approved algorithm and at a bit strength commensurate with the key being transported.
+In the event that any private key is transported from one cryptographic module to another, to include key recovery operations, the private key must be protected using a FIPS approved algorithm and at a bit strength commensurate with the key being transported.
 Private keys must never exist in plaintext form outside the cryptographic module boundary.